ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS spellcasting.md

 Projectile spells can have the following stats:
 - Damage (in specified damage type)
-   - Damage would have different damage types, such as Magic, Projectile, Explosive, Burn, Freeze, etc.
+   - Damage would have different damage types, such as Magic, Projectile, Explosive, Burn, Freeze, Healing, etc.
 - Mana Cost (in mana)
 - Additional Time Between Casts (in +sec)
 - Additional Reload Time (in +sec)